 Support an All Kids Fish Event

-“We knew we wanted to develop and enable a new generation of conservation-minded youth who protect the waters that nourish fish and people,” said Becca in an article for DUN Magazine.
-Because of the success of the event, CRK made the decision to add a second event to allow children of all genders to have this on-the-water experience.
+“We knew we wanted to develop and enable a new generation of conservation-minded youth who protect the waters that nourish fish and people,” Becca wrote in an article for DUN Magazine.
+The event was a success, and as the program grew, it expanded to invite all children to participate in this impactful on-the-water experience.

 Thank you to our host partners: